- Eduardo J. Quant

 - Related Posts:

-How Technology is Shaping the Industrial Sector
+How New Technology Trends are Shaping the Industrial Sector

 According to recent studies, the logistics and industrial sectors are set to continue their growth in 2017, as consumer demand for online purchasing grows.
 Excluding automobile sales, eCommerce has grown from 1% in the first quarter of 2000 to 9.3% in the third quarter of 2016.
 We expect that share to increase by another 1% by the end of 2018.
 The current rate of $100 billion eCommerce sales per month will increase by roughly 25% to nearly $125 billion per month in the fourth quarter of 2018.